zsolutions-io/aleo-dcp/README.md

 The requester can then reconstruct the View Key offchain using k of n shares and decipher the private data from the original record.
 This is the `reconstruction` step.

 The idea is that `request`, `submission` and `reconstruction` steps can all happen "at once", without the need of any validation from the signer of `custody` step transaction.

-This enables use cases such as private data NFT marketplace with one click buy or fully private DEX on Aleo.

 ## Usage